brainfucksec/neovim-lua/README.md

 * Lua 5.1 Reference Manual - https://www.lua.org/manual/5.1/

 ## Disclaimer

-This configuration is in alpha version, See: `Version` on [init.lua](nvim/init.lua) as a reference.
-I work fine with this configuration but it is still not intended for daily use, see my current [init.vim](https://github.com/brainfucksec/dotfiles/blob/master/.config/nvim/init.vim) configuration on my
-[dotfiles](https://github.com/brainfucksec/dotfiles) for the "stable" setup that I use on some operating systems.

 As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but don't install anything without checking first!